-DayQuil is known to be a quick fix for congestion, fever, cough, runny nose and similar symptoms.
-These annoyances can obviously affect dogs as well, but this OTC medication isn’t a safe option for a four-legged friend.
+DayQuil is a fix for congestion, fever, cough, runny nose and similar symptoms.
+These annoyances obviously affect dogs too.
+Unfortunately, this OTC medication isn’t safe enough for Fido.

 Can I Give My Dog DayQuil?
 Answer: No

-Also avoid giving Nyquil since most variations, of both products, contain acetaminophen.
+Avoid Nyquil as well.
+Most variations, of both products, contain acetaminophen.

 Last year our youngest dog had some sort of upper respiratory ailment along with congestion.
 We had success treating it with something called Vet Rx which is a 100% natural remedy.
 DayQuil, in general, isn’t safe for dogs.
 Acetaminophen can seriously harm the liver and kidneys.
-It can be particularly dangerous for smaller breeds as well as puppies.
+It’s particularly dangerous for smaller breeds and puppies.

 Different DayQuil Versions

-Cold & Flu, Mucus Control DM, Sinex, Severe Cold & Flu are just a few over-the-counter product variations of Dayquil.
-In addition, most of these versions come in liquid, liquicap and caplet form.
-All of these options tend to complicate matters for pet parents.
+Cold & Flu, Mucus Control DM, Sinex, Severe Cold & Flu are just a few variations of Dayquil.
+Most come in liquid, liquicap and caplet form.
+All of these options complicate matters for pet parents.

-It’s so very important to avoid introducing active ingredients that carry a toxicity risk for your dog.
-Acetaminophen, basically Tylenol, is what makes Dayquil so darn dangerous.
-Effects will vary based on the amount taken, the size of your dog and many other factors.
-Let’s not find out and just avoid!
+It’s important to avoid introducing active ingredients that carry a toxicity risk for your dog.
+Acetaminophen, basically Tylenol, is what makes Dayquil so dangerous.

 Safer Solutions for Sickness

-Look into Plantago lanceolata which is a herbal remedy that works by reducing bronchial tube inflammation.
 Another is Echinacea purpurea which could boost your dog’s immune system.
-Finally, Bryonia C6 can moisturize mucous membranes which may clear mucus buildup.
+Finally, Bryonia C6 moisturizes mucous membranes which may clear mucus build-up.

-Have you considered that your dog’s symptoms may be related to allergies?
+Have you considered that your dog’s symptoms could be related to allergies?

 Steam for a Canine Cough